 Now, this isn’t our overall style here at Three-Brains.
 But, we’ll be positive and say it’s worth having some of these types on the team.
 They bring lots of energy, and in short bursts are fun to be around.
 They’re good at the start of projects because they bring lots of positivity.

 The challenge with sunshine yellow marketing monkeys

 The best tactic for dealing with this type is to have coloured post-its nearby at all times.
-Be prepared with a a stock set of positive phrases to roll out “That’s fantastic / amazing / great”.
+Be prepared with a stock set of positive phrases to roll out.
+That’s fantastic.
+Love it.
+Amazing.

 Marketing Monkey 2 - Fiery Red (aka See no evil)

 Next up, are the Fiery Reds – those Extrovert-Thinkers who “get shit done”.